alefanalytics/alefanalytics.github.io/_posts/2021-01-14-expertise_2_comprehensive_coverage.markdown

     - title: Vanilla options.
     - title: Exotics.
   -
-    title: "Evaluated using:"
+    title: "RFR instruments in the context of LIBOR reform:"
     subitems:
-    - title: Closed-form formulas.
+    - title: Mono and cross-currency swaps.
-    - title: American Monte Carlo.
+    - title: Caps and swaptions.
-  -
+    - title: Hybrids and exotics.
-    title: RFR instruments in the context of LIBOR reform.
 ---